php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```
 int|bool
 ```
+When combining types it is recommended to order them by the primary expectation in descending order.

 For more than two types it is usually best to just use `mixed`.

 In the description itself the verbose versions of `int` and `bool` are used: